lovoo/goka-tools/goka-gh-pages/content/en/docs/getting_started/_index.md

-Goka is a library, if you just want to use it, add it to your project with
+Goka is a library.
+To use it, add it to your project with
 ```bash
 go get -u github.com/lovoo/goka
 ```